 Semester 3 (Work Placement & Graduation)

 - Professional-Based Learning

 - Final Project

-Through studying marketing, sponsorship, media and law – and after spending time in a sports organisation on a professional work placement – you gain academic understanding and practical knowledge of the issues involved in successful sport business management.
-This will help you to engage, manage and shape the sport businesses of the future.
+Through studying marketing, sponsorship, media and law – and after spending time in a sports organisation on a professional work placement – you will gain academic understanding and practical knowledge of the issues involved in successful sports business management.
+This will help you to engage, manage and shape the sports businesses of the future.

 This MBM specialisation in Sports Business is aimed at a broad spectrum of students and practitioners.
 It is suitable for those who want to pursue senior management positions within the sports industry or to prepare for doctoral study.

 The Professional Enquiry module requires students to engage in the professional world.
 Personal and professional growth take place through implementation of change in professional practice and concomitant reflective practice.
 Students also perform some goal settings exercises and assess weaknesses and strengths with regard to employability skills to allow for adequate self-development and vision beyond the MSc.
 Some students may identify a need for them to develop their knowledge of innovation, entrepreneurship and small business management, which forms the basis of one of our optional modules.